Bronx Preparatory Charter School: History

 The founder of Bronx Prep is Kristin Kearns Jordan.
 She was also the first executive director of Bronx Prep until 2007, when she passed the reins to Dr. Samona Tait-Johnson.
 The position of director was subsequently renamed Head of School.
 Following Dr. Tait's tenure, Edwina Branch Smith served as Head of School.
 Nancy Garvey and Debbie Evangelakos, both Bronx Prep Board members at the time, then served as interim Co-Heads of School.
 In 2014 the school was taken over by the charter school organization Democracy Prep, and is now called Democracy Prep Bronx Prep.

 Bronx Prep opened its doors in 2000 with its inaugural class of 100 5th and 6th graders.
 As one of fourteen schools chartered by the SUNY Charter Schools Institute out of ninety applicants in 1999, Bronx Prep was one of the first schools to be re-chartered for a full five-year term in 2004.
-In 2004 the school moved to the building which formerly occupied Junior High School 149 on 149th St. and Willis Avenue.
+In 2004 the school moved to the new building designed and built for it, at 3872 Third Avenue.
 Bronx Prep reached capacity of 700-800 students in grades 5-12 by 2011.

 The combination of a middle and high school makes Bronx Prep unique among charter schools in New York City.
 This was done to prepare students for enrollment at competitive colleges.

-One hundred percent of Bronx Prep's first high school graduating class, in 2007, were accepted to four-year colleges.
+All students of Bronx Prep's first high school graduating class, in 2007, were accepted to four-year colleges.
 The colleges to which these students earned admission include: Georgetown, NYU, Holy Cross, Syracuse, Fordham, SUNY-Albany, CUNY-City College, Hunter College, and Lehman College.

 Academics

 Charter schools are public schools which receive public funds through operate independently from local school boards.
 Bronx Prep is accountable to the SUNY Charter Schools Institute and the charter is up for renewal every five years.
 Students for Bronx Prep are selected through a lottery system and enter Bronx Prep as fifth/sixth graders.
 Selected students attend middle school at Bronx Prep, and then, upon successful completion of requirements, are promoted to Bronx Prep's high school.

 The high school at Bronx Prep has many similarities to other New York City public high schools.
-Students at Bronx Prep take Regents exams in all of their core subjects.
+Students at Bronx Prep take New York Regents Examinations in all of their core subjects.
 High school students, called visionaries and luminaries, attend college trips across the country.
 Bronx Prep also offers Advanced Placement courses, including AP Calculus AB, AP Calculus BC, AP English-Language, AP English-Literature, AP Spanish-Language, AP Environmental Science, AP Global History, AP US History and AP Statistics.